Create Your First Project

 Flatweave Rugs

 These textiles have cultural significance and are often created by skilled artisans using traditional methods that have been passed down through generations.
-Kilims are valued for their beauty, craftsmanship, and versatility, and they have gained popularity in interior design for their unique aesthetic appeal.
+Flatweaves are valued for their beauty, craftsmanship, and versatility, and they have gained popularity in interior design for their unique aesthetic appeal.